mdochertyastro/masters_project/journal/meetings/main_project.md

 - My aim is to eventually be a front-end vit_b developer

 - 2 main problems with vit (my project is to fix as many of these as poss):

   1. DATA-RATE - make wavefront longer for NS obs.

+     - want to make it deal with longer signals current is 1s at 1kHz sampling freq (Nyquist freq)
+     - goal is 1000secs so can do longer coalesence of NS as they are less massive they have a longer duration of inspiral but they are of more use for other probing techniques due to their EM transmittion
+     - whats stopping the 1000s so far is training time limit (currently ~1day) and memory limit.

   2. NOISE

+     - been using Gaussian noise up until this point for simulations
+     - transient glitches in noise is from detecotrs and is very non-gaussian
+     - power spectral density estimation (noise curve)

   3. (Optional) convert vitamin from tf2 to torch

+- Output of vit is 15 posteriors

 ## Post-meeting tasks: